Management

 - Resume

-- two letters of recommendation from prior faculty and/or work supervisors, and
+- Two letters of recommendation from professional references